anton-kachur/JavaCalculator/README.md

 ***If you use non-GUI version of calculator***
-You can either enter arithmetic expression in console e.g. (12+3 x 3)-(2^3^4) or write "integral" or "area <figure name>".
+You can either enter arithmetic expression in console e.g. (12+3 x 3)-(2^3^4) or write "integral" or "area {figure name}".
 Then you need to write all necessary parameters for them.

 ***If you use non-GUI version of calculator***